Monza Practice 3: Hamilton tops by 0.001 seconds from Alonso

-Sep.8 (Apex) It could hardly have been any closer at the very top of the timing screens as Lewis Hamilton ended the third and final free practice session of the Italian Grand Prix a mere 0.001 seconds faster than Fernando Alonso, setting the scene for a fascinating qualifying session at Monza.
+Sep.8 (GP247) It could hardly have been any closer at the very top of the timing screens as Lewis Hamilton ended the third and final free practice session of the Italian Grand Prix a mere 0.001 seconds faster than Fernando Alonso, setting the scene for a fascinating qualifying session at Monza.

 McLaren’s Hamilton set his best time during his final run on the medium compound tyres, displacing Alonso whose Ferrari had topped the timing screens for most of the session.
 The Spaniard using some crafty slip-streaming, in conjunction with teammate Felipe Massa, to extract the maximum from the F2012 on the high speed circuit.

 Hamilton’s best time of 1 minute 24.578 seconds was three quarters of a second up on the best time he set in FP2 the previous day.

 A quarter second down on the leading duo was next best, Paul Di Resta in the force India who split the Ferrari pair after the 60 minute session.
 Massa was fourth.

 Spa winner Jenson Button was fifth fastest, ahead of Nico Rosberg in the Mercedes and Sergio Perez in the Sauber, making it four Mercedes powered cars and three Ferrari powered cars in the top seven.

 Best of the Renault powered posse was again Kimi Raikkonen in the Lotus, but his teammate Jerome D’Ambrosio (temporarily replacing Romain Grosjean) could only manage 17th.